nikitcha/electricity_rl/README.md

 - pip install maplotlib

 ##### To view the note book:
-<br> In command prompt: jupyter lab
+In command prompt with activated environment type: jupyter lab
 <br> Browse to Git folder and open notebook